-Child health and well-being is the final area examined in this evaluation, given the importance of health to child development and school success.
-Importantly, using Medicaid data, we found that children who received PAT services were significantly more likely to have attended the recommended number of well-child visits as compared to similar peers who did not receive PAT.
+Child health and well-being was the final area of interest in this evaluation, given the importance of health to child development and school success.
+Importantly, using Medicaid data, the evaluation found that children who received PAT services attended a significantly higher percentage of the recommended number of well-child visits as compared to similar peers who did not receive PAT.

-In sum, the evaluation identified important strengths in PAT program delivery by SCFS PAT Affiliates operating via Local Partnership Offices in 27 of 46 counties across the State of South Carolina, including high rates of home visitation services and average enrollment approaching two years.
+In sum, the evaluation identified strengths in PAT program delivery by SCFS PAT-trained parent educators, including high rates of home visitation services and average enrollment approaching two years.
 Participation in group parenting meetings was less common.
-Children were receiving developmental screenings; however, data on specific referrals from these screenings or identification of specific referrals made for other concerns identified during the delivery of PAT services were not possible with the data provided to the evaluation team.

 The current evaluation identified positive change in important proximal factors related to school success, namely parenting skills (as assessed by two different measures) over the course of PAT enrollment.
-A dose-response effect was seen, in that increases in scores on these parenting measures were associated with increasing time of enrollment.
-Additionally, children/families who recieved PAT servces participated in significantly more well-child visits as compared to a group of similar children who did not.
-While differences were not seen on KRA performance between children who received PAT services and similar peers who did not, the current evaluation did not examine the potential for changes in school performance later in elementary school.
-This may be a fruitful area for investigation in future evaluations.
+A dose-response effect was seen, in that increased time of enrollment was associated with higher scores on these parenting measures.
+Additionally, children/families who received PAT services participated in significantly more well-child visits as compared to a group of similar children who did not.
+While differences were not seen on KRA performance between children who received PAT services and similar peers who did not, the current evaluation did not examine the potential for changes in school performance or behavior later in elementary school.
+Importantly, the children receiving PAT are experiencing a significant number of known risk factors for poor educational outcomes whereas the number and type of risk factors experienced by the comparison group could not be examined due to data limitations.